ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 {{I-D.ietf-quic-manageability}} discusses the manageability of the QUIC transport protocol that is used to encapsulate HTTP/3, focusing on the implications of QUIC's design and wire image on network operations involving QUIC traffic.
 It discusses what network operators can consider in some detail.

 More broadly, RFC 9065 {{RFC9065}}, "Considerations around Transport Header Confidentiality, Network Operations, and the Evolution of Internet Transport Protocols" describes the impact of increased encryption of transport headers in general terms.

+It is also worth noting that considerations for heavily-encrypted transport protocols also come into play when streaming media is carried over IP-level VPNs and tunnels, with the additional consideration that an intermediary that does not possess credentials allowing decryption will not have visibility to the source and destination IP addresses of the packets being carried inside the tunnel.

 ## Considerations for Hop-by-Hop Media Encryption {#hop-by-hop-encrypt}